Math (MATH-UA)

 Typically offered Spring

 Many laws of physics are formulated as partial differential equations.
-This course discusses the simplest examples of such laws as embodied in the wave equation, the diffusion equation, and Laplace?s equation.
+This course discusses the simplest examples of such laws as embodied in the wave equation, the diffusion equation, and Laplace's equation.
 Nonlinear conservation laws and the theory of shock waves.
 Applications to physics, chemistry, biology, and population dynamics.
+Enrollment is not permitted for undergraduate students in the Tandon School of Engineering.

 Grading: CAS Graded